Enterprise Architecture Governance Guide Includes

 - Enterprise Architects serve the Stakeholder, identify the best possible change, and guide the Implementers to deliver the expected value.

 Effective governance nets down to direction and control

-- Direct the architects when they develop the architecture
+- Direct the enterprise architects when they develop the enterprise architecture

 - Controls ensure they followed direction